Embracing asynchronous work: the future of productivity

 Asynchronous work changes this dynamic completely.

 The shy coder writes a detailed technical proposal.
 The deep-thinking analyst shares a data insight after sleeping on it.
-The introverted PM suggests a process improvement they’d never voice in a meeting.
+The introverted PM suggests a process improvement they would never voice in a meeting.

 Ideas get judged on merit, not delivery style.
 Anonymous brainstorming becomes possible.
 Groupthink weakens because people contribute independently before seeing others’ opinions.

-As Balloon’s collaboration platform team discovered, async methods flip traditional dynamics: contributions aren’t made face-to-face under pressure, so people become more candid and creative.
+As Balloon’s collaboration platform team discovered, async methods flip traditional dynamics: contributions are not made face-to-face under pressure, so people become more candid and creative.

 You get wider range of ideas.
 Better decisions.
 True diversity of thought.